raskolnikov-rodion/raskolnikov-rodion/README.md

 ### Hey there! 👋

 This is my coding playground.
-Mostly small demos I use to practice and experiment with new tech.
+Proofs of concept, exercises/projects from courses and books, and experimentation with tech outside work.

 If you'd like to see the contributions graph on my current work account, please visit [here](https://github.com/dlg-gustavo-oliveira).